google/tensorstore/tensorstore/kvstore/ocdbt/index.rst

 ``commit_time[i]``
-  Commit time, in milliseconds since the Unix epoch (excluding leap seconds), of the earlier B+tree root referenced within this subtree.
+  Commit time, in milliseconds since the Unix epoch (excluding leap seconds), of the earliest B+tree root referenced within this subtree.

   .. note::